shwethareddy0/-book-search-engine/README.md

 ## Description

-Book Search Engine is a CMS application where developers can publish their blog posts and comment on other developers’ posts as well.
+Book Search Engine is an application where users can search google books and save to their favorite list.
+Later they can manage the list and remove the books from the list.

 Here is the link to the [deployed application](https://sp-book-search-engine.herokuapp.com/)